galform/get_nebular_emission/README.rst

 This code has been developed in Python 3.7.1 and it is compatible with Python above 3.5 versions.
 The code has been tested to run in Linux and Windows operating systems.

 This code uses numpy as specified in docs/requirements.txt.
-The ploting routine from the *example.py* also requires the use of matplotlib. h5py is necessary to run over hdf5 files, from eml_photio it is mandatory.

 The code can be run directly from a cloned GitHub `repository`_ and then makeing a local installation from the main directory (where you can see `setup.py`:
 :code:`python3 setup.py install`.